 Cut loaf into thirds.
 Form each third into a ball.
 If using rolls combine 4 rolls to make a ball.
 Repeat with remaining rolls.

-Place on a large sprayed baking sheet.
-Brush with egg.
-Cover with sprayed plastic wrap.
+Place on a large sprayed baking sheet and cover with sprayed plastic wrap.
 Let rise until double in size.

 Remove wrap and bake at 350°F 25 minutes or until golden brown.
 Cool and slice off top.
 Hollow out bread and fill with favorite dip, chili or soup.